Adjunct Faculty - Organic Chemistry with Lab

 - Department: School of Undergraduate Studies

-NUNM’s School of Undergraduate Studies is seeking an adjunct academic faculty member to develop and teach the Organic Chemistry with Lab course.
+NUNM’s School of Undergraduate Studies is seeking an adjunct academic faculty member to teach the Organic Chemistry with Lab course.

 Adjunct faculty members perform instructional duties and responsibilities in accordance with the philosophy, mission, policies, and procedures of the University and appropriate to the individual assignment.
 The relationship of the faculty member to the student is one of teacher, mentor and facilitator of learning.

 Term: Spring 2019 (Course is held 4/6/2019-6/27/2019, and is scheduled for Wednesdays from 10-11:50 and Fridays from 9:30-11:20)